UWPCE-PythonCert/PythonCertDevel/source/modules/Comprehensions.rst

     4
     9

-You will learn more about generators, and other ways to make them, in future lessons.
+You will learn more about generators and other ways to make them in future lessons.

 Let's use a little function to make this clear: